 It means that you will receive some fantastic news soon.

-It’s an especially good omen if you see a flock of birds around your home or a workplace.
+It’s an especially good omen if you see a flock of birds around your home or workplace.
 Flocks of birds symbolize hope prosperity, abundance, and wealth.

 What do bird feathers symbolize?